thierryc/sketch-web-pwa-manifest-icons-exporter/README.md

 # sketch-web-pwa-manifest-icons-exporter

-The anotherplanet.io Logo is not open source.
+The anotherplanet.io Logo is copyrighted.
+It is not open source.
+You can use it as an exemple, but you can't use it as a logo for your project.
 It is just an example.
+Please do not use it, but replace it by yours into the icon-color symbol.

+LICENSE: MIT

 WIP

-Please do not use it, but replace it by yours into the icon-color symbol.

 All other icon will be replaced by the icon-color symbol.